-Let’s use a database request as an example: asynchronous callbacks allow you to invoke a callback function which sends a database request (and any other nested callbacks) off to your app, where it waits for the response from the database, freeing up the rest of your code to continue running.
+Let’s use a database request as an example: asynchronous callbacks allow you to invoke a callback function which sends a database request (and any other nested callbacks) off to your app, where it waits for a response from the database, freeing up the rest of your code to continue running.

-Once the database request completes, the results (and any other nested code) are sent to the queue, and then processed through the event loop.
+Once the database request completes, the results (and any other nested code) are sent to the queue and then processed through the event loop.

-In the diagram here, you can see how this differs from synchronous code.
+In the diagram here, you can see how this differs from the synchronous code.
 Function C, along with E, F and G are all sent off to the browser, queue and event loop.